varksh05/DateArithmetic/README.md

     String putDateYYYYMonthDD(int a[]) - 2010 February 1st

 # toSortDate Method

-    * It is supported only with DD/MM/YYYY Formats
+    * It is supported only with DDMMYYYY Formats.
     * It is used to get the Dates Sorted in Ascending Order.
     * *toSortDate()* Method takes *String Array Value* as arguments to get dates.
     * Each date is converted to *Integer Array* using *getDateDDMMYYYY()* Method for Converting it into Universal Number using *toUnivno()* and stored in *Integer Array Variable*